mohamadi7613/mycheat/django-rest.md

-    class Meta:                       # (many= True) means return an array of objects model = Author               # one book have one author but author can have many books fields = '__all__'           # books is not a model field for author
+    class Meta:                       # (many= True) means return an array of objects model = Author               # one book have one author but author can have many books fields = '__all__'           # books is not a model field for author depth = 1                     # shows nested object instead of id  [makes trouble for post request]

 class BookSerializer(serializers.ModelSerializer):   # nested serilaizer
+    author_obj = serializer.SerializerMethodField()  #  custom field
-    # inside Book model we have a foreign key and besides thad id we want to show the whole object
-    author_obj = serializer.SerializerMethodField()  # first we create a custom field
+    class Meta:     # inside Book model we have a foreign key and besides thad id we want to show the whole object model = Book           # insted of 'get_author_obj' we can just use 'depth = 1' fields = '__all__'
-    class Meta:
-        model = Book
-        fields = '__all__'

     def get_author_obj(self, obj):                      # get_
         return AuthorSerializer(obj.author).data        # return whole content of obj by passing the id
 ```